 Fall, 2017.
 I wrote this list back in 2016.
-Some of these things have been changed over the past year, but I’ll always be thankful for what we had for most of my time here.
+Some of these things have changed over the past year, but I’ll always be thankful for them.

 One of those things is our commitment to being intergenerational.
 Rather than targeting one demographic–being homogeneous–New Covenant functions like a wonderfully diverse family, where each member is recognized and valued.

 Here’s how I’ve seen this intergenerational approach lived out in our church family.

 - I love that every week we do songs that aren’t my particular style because that means my church is not about me.
 This shows that in healthy families we take turns.

 - I love the variety of musical genres we utilize that reflect our diverse church family: orchestra, big band, contemporary, rock, coffee house, brassline, acoustic, electric, and occasionally even classical opera!

 - In our culture of “moralistic therapeutic, deism” (which views God as existing just to meet my needs) I love how our inter-generational approach teaches young people that the world doesn’t revolve around them, their style, and their way.
 Instead of “me” it should be more about “we” and ultimately about “He”.